MIMIC-D: Multi-modal Imitation for MultI-agent Coordination with Decentralized Diffusion Policies: Simulated Experiments

 \subsubsection{Three-Agent Road Crossing}

-In table~\ref{tab:road_fullcollisions} we report agent–agent collisions for a varying collision threshold.
+In table~\ref{tab:road_fullcollisions}, we report agent-agent collisions for a varying collision threshold.
 We deem there to be a collision between two agents if the minimum distance between them at any timestep is less than the threshold.
+Here, we set the observations $o^i$ of each agent to be their own position and the positions of the other two agents.
 Expert demonstrations were collected with a clearance of 0.75 units (the agents in the demonstrations were always at least 0.75 units apart), so we sweep the collision threshold from 0.75 to more relaxed values (0.675, 0.5625, 0.375).
 This range serves to distinguish true collisions from near misses near the demo threshold and also reveals how well methods learn this collision avoidance behavior.
-While all approaches incur many threshold hits near the conservative margin of 0.75, our approach exhibits the steepest decline as the collision threshold decreases, indicating that it was able to learn implicit coordination among agents.
+While all approaches incur many threshold hits near the conservative margin of 0.75, our approach exhibits the steepest decline as the collision threshold decreases.
+This indicates that our method was able to learn implicit coordination.

 Table~\ref{tab:road_ot} reports the EMD between the expert demonstrations and the 100 sampled trajectories for the various methods.
 From here, it is clear that MIMIC-D is able to achieve the smallest value, meaning that we best replicate the expert demonstration distribution.
-Once again, we note that BC and MAGAIL are deterministic, and for a static initial position, ended up generating the same trajectory over 100 samples, while Vanilla CTDE Diffusion and our method recovered the expert trajectory distribution.
+Once again, we note that \maulik{MLP BC} and MAGAIL are deterministic, and for a static initial position, ended up generating the same trajectory over 100 samples, while Vanilla Diffusion and our method recovered the expert trajectory distribution.

 \begin{remark} It may be observed that there is a potential for local minima, where robots stagnate when trying to decide on a mode similar to the Freezing Robot Problem \cite{trautman2010unfreezing}.
 We see in experiments with our method that robots avoid this, which we believe is because diffusion is inherently stochastic.
 Due to the sampling process starting from noise, trajectories have inherent randomness that assists in avoiding stalling. \end{remark}